Xalgorithms/general-documentation/concepts/on.rule.systems.md

 when we examine *how* we expect submitters to use the revisions emitted by the system (see next section).

-Even though Xalgo is likely a transformative rules syste, it is not useful to reason about it in this manner.
+Even though Xalgo is likely a transformative rules system, it is not useful to reason about it in this manner.
 When we consider it as such, we impose the concept that **it is Xalgo** that is **changing** the submitted documents.
 This is something that should **never** be assumed.
 The role of Xalgo is to provide